szymonf6/AI-Projects/project4_predict_SOC_SOH_battery/README.md

 - Hidden Layer: 128 units with ReLU activation.
 - Output Layer: 1 output representing the predicted SOC.

+## SOH Prediction Model
+The SOH prediction model is a linear neural network with three layers and ReLU.

 # Training the Model
 To train the model, use the provided train_soc_model.py script.
 This script: